warrior-cultures-and-training

 Tapu and Ritual Protection

 After battle, warriors underwent a process of whakanoa (removal of tapu) to reintegrate into normal society.
-This often involved immersion in water or contact with certain plants believed to neutralize spiritual intensity.
-The environment served as a medium for spiritual transition.
+This often involved immersion in water, contact with certain plants like kōwhai or harakeke, or the performance of specific karakia.
+The environment served as a medium for spiritual transition, cleansing the warrior of the blood and violence of battle so that he could return to his community and his role as a provider and guardian.

 Whakapapa and Ancestral Ties